s56bouya/nishiki/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-screenshot.png used in the screenshot is taken by the theme author and is released under GPL. carp.jpg is taken by the theme author and is released under GPL.
+All the photos used in the screenshot.png taken by myself, copyright 2017 s56bouya, distributed under the term of GPL. carp.jpg is taken by by myself, copyright 2017 s56bouya, distributed under the term of GPL.

 Nishiki WordPress Theme bundles the following third-party resources: